Scholarship Terms & Conditions

 Terms of Agreement – Enrolment

-- Failure to make full payment for ALL enrolled subjects by the appointed Tuition Fee Payment date for each trimester.
+- Student fails to make full payment for ALL enrolled subjects by the appointed Tuition Fee Payment date for each trimester.
 (Please note: Tuition Fee Payment date is usually two weeks after the commencement of lectures)

-- Student withdraws from a nominated course, or movement to a shorter or cheaper program
+- Student withdraws from a nominated course, or moves to a shorter or cheaper program.

-- If the student is not enrolled in a full program at Russo Business School
+- Student not enrolled in a full program at Russo Business School

-- If the student is found guilty of “Academic Misconduct” in any subject (e.g. student engages in cheating or plagiarism)”
+- Student found guilty of “Academic Misconduct” in any subject (e.g. student engages in cheating or plagiarism)”

 - I declare that I am not an Australian or New Zealand citizen and am not a permanent resident of Australia.